tigerfarm/tfpecho/README.md

 --data-urlencode "To=+16505552222" \
 -u "ACXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX:your_auth_token"
 ````

-The following shows up in the Conversations application, conversation ftpecho.
+The following shows up in the Conversations application, conversation tfpecho.
 ````
 + Ready
 > tfpecho : tfpecho : ------------------------------------------------------